waltont8/AdventOfCode2021/README.md

 ## Day 6: Lanternfish
 When it says exponentially in bold, don't brute force it!
 Glad it was a short one for Monday morning.

+## Day 7: The Treachery of Whales
+That was the shortest one yet.
+I fear for what's coming :)